-For the ecosystem service timber production, stumpage prices are the preferred methodology to calculate monetary values.
-The stumpage price most directly reflects the value of the ecosystem service.
-In addition, the resource rent method is subject to considerable uncertainties on labour costs, costs of equipment, etcetera.
+Figure 4.2.2 Value of total provisioning services for timber production, 2010-2016 uncertainties on labour costs, costs of equipment, etcetera.
 The situation for this service is comparable to that in agriculture.
 The resource rent method also produces lower estimates than the stumpage price method.
 In addition, whereas total output of the forestry industry remained more or less constant between 2010 and 2016 (240-267 million euro) the calculated resource rent varies strongly between 5 million and 19 million euro.
 Stumpage prices are actual market prices paid to harvest wood and are thus fully consistent with SNA exchange values.